bento-platform/katsu/docs/modules/introduction.rst

 Ingest workflows are implemented for different types of data within the service.
 Ingest endpoint is :code:`/private/ingest`.

+**1. Phenopackets data ingest**
-- Phenopackets data ingest: the data must follow Phenopackets schema in order to be ingested.
+The data must follow Phenopackets schema in order to be ingested.

 Example of Phenopackets POST request body: